top of page

 One of the most common is the cycle of criticism and defensiveness.

-Criticism can be understood as protest under pressure.
+Criticism can be understood as a protest under pressure.

 Most couples recognise it immediately.